surfacesyntacticud/website/content/data/_index.md

 src: data/_index.md
 ---

-In version 2.17 of SUD data, released in May 2025, there are 338 corpora:
+In version 2.17 of SUD data, released in November 2025, there are 338 corpora:
  - 8 corpora are maintained in the mSUD format (called **Native mSUD**).
  - 10 corpora are maintained in the SUD format (called **Native SUD**)
  - 320 corpora are automatically converted to SUD from the corresponding UD data (version 2.17)